chainwikinet/wikijs-farm-content/getting-started-UNI.md

 ![getting_started_uni_harvest_dashboard3.png](/getting_started_images/getting_started_uni_harvest_dashboard3.png)
 - We now see ouf FARM_USDC_LP there and the staked balance of UNI_LP we added.
 - Assets at the bottom will include the Underlying USDC and FARM that we added to the Liquidity Pool.
-- If ya need an overview of all data in the Dashboard, check out the [first tutorial](/en/getting-started#watch-your-bounty-grow)
+> If ya need an overview of all data in the Dashboard, check out the last section of the [first tutorial](/en/getting-started#watch-your-bounty-grow)
+{.is-info}